HotuRam/matrix-rain/README.md

 # matrix rain effect:

 - In windows open cmd
-- follow the code write in the code image
+- follow the code, written in the code image

 gif created from - https://hnet.com/video-to-gif/